-The Lorna Young Foundation (LYF) is a UK registered charity that works towards the eradication of poverty through helping disadvantaged groups through the medium of ETHICAL TRADING.
+The Lorna Young Foundation (LYF) is a UK registered charity that works towards the eradication of poverty.
+We do this by focussing on ETHICAL TRADING.

-In the UK, our mission is the same – but we go about it in a different way.
-We support marginalised groups (i.e. youth at risk of long-term unemployment, those with disabilities, BaME groups) helping them to learn ETHICAL trading skills and to create fair trade social enterprises.
+In the UK, we support marginalised groups – helping them to learn ETHICAL trading skills and to create fair trade social enterprises.
 This leads to work and training opportunities and the creation of community-owned ethical trading social enterprises that move value along the supply chain.
-We also encourage them to connect these ‘consumer’ communities with the producers themselves; so that a better understanding of – in the words of Jo Cox – ‘that which we have in common’ is achieved.
+We also encourage them to connect these ‘consumer’ communities with the producers themselves; so that a better understanding of each community is achieved.

 We are all about self-determination for communities – both in developing countries and in the UK – offering the knowledge and capacity they need in order to take more control of their livelihoods.

 We are passionate about ensuring that our development work respects and reflects the cultural sensitivities of the communities in which they are set.